yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-sdk-changelog.md

 > 📘 Latest Version
 >
-> For implementation instructions using the latest Web SDK version, visit the [Web SDK documentation](/docs/full-checkout-sdk).
+> For implementation instructions using the latest Web SDK version, see the [Web SDK documentation](/docs/full-checkout-sdk).

 ## How to Use This Changelog

-Structured information to help you understand version differences and plan migrations.
+This changelog provides structured information to help you understand version differences and plan migrations.

 Each version page includes: